Fees in Psychotherapy & Counseling

 Third party payments most often represent partial payment for therapists who agree to serve on insurance or managed care panels in exchange for lowering their fees.
 Most insurance and managed care companies require some amount of co-pay, where clients must pay directly to the therapists a fixed amount which is in addition to the payment therapists receive directly from the insurance company.

 Bartering, generally defined, is the exchange of goods and services.
 It has been part of humankind's culture since our beginnings, thousands of years before gold, silver or other forms of money were introduced.
 Bartering in psychotherapy and counseling is the acceptance of services, goods or other non-monetary payments from clients or patients in return for psychological or counseling services.
 Koocher (Koocher & Keith-Spiegel, 1988) suggested that perhaps because of the history of bartering in our society, bartering often has a magnetic appeal.
 Bartering for Goods is the exchange of goods, such as rice, sculpture or vegetables for therapy.
 This form of payment is more popular in agricultural and rural communities and with cash-poor and talent-rich artist-patients.
 Bartering for Services is the exchange of services, such as billing, auto repair or painting for therapy.
 All bartering arrangements are boundary crossings.
 While bartering for services is always dual relationships, bartering for goods is mostly only boundary crossing.
 Bartering for goods, especially if full market valued can be assessed, is often viewed as less complicated than bartering for services, which create dual relationship situations.
 The latter can be complicated if the clients did less than a satisfying painting job or if the car engine blew up right after the client's work on the car.
-For an extensive article on bartering, click here.
+Extensive article on bartering

 Sometimes patients lose their jobs, homes or health insurance, get sick or are faced with unexpected new financial burdens.
 It is important that therapists are open and flexible to adjusting the fee arrangements to accommodate changes in clients' lives.
 Less common are the cases in which therapists and clients come to an agreement at the beginning of therapy where the therapists' fee fluctuates with clients' income or ability to pay.
 Such agreements may include variations of the amounts and methods of payments.
 For example, a patient who just got a full-time, temporary, well paid job will pay a full fee.
 When the job ends, the patient pays only 50% of the full fee for the first few months, and thereafter the patient may pay with agreed upon artwork.